It's Always Sunny in Philadelphia: Books

 A book based upon It's Always Sunny in Philadelphia was released on January 6, 2015, titled The Gang Writes a Self-Help Book: The 7 Secrets of Awakening the Highly Effective Four-Hour Giant, Today.
 In 2023, Laurel Randolph collaborated with Disney to release a cookbook inspired by the show's grotesque food, titled Paddy's Pub: The Worst Bar In Philadelphia: An It's Always Sunny In Philadelphia Cookbook.
-The cookbook was released on September 26, 2023, and features more than 45 recipes ranging from Charlie's Kelly's favorite dish, milk steak boiled over hard with jelly beans on the side to Frank Reynolds's famous rum ham.
+The cookbook was released on September 26, 2023, and features more than 45 recipes ranging from Charlie's favorite dish, milk steak boiled over hard with jelly beans on the side, to Frank Reynolds's famous rum ham.

 The Always Sunny Podcast

 In November 2021, Howerton, Day, and McElhenney started The Always Sunny Podcast, an episode-by-episode rewatch podcast, with Megan Ganz as producer.
 Occasional guest stars include Kaitlin Olson, David Hornsby, Mary Elizabeth Ellis, Michael Naughton, Lin-Manuel Miranda, Cormac Bluestone, and Danny DeVito.
 The first live podcast event was performed at the Louisville festival, Bourbon & Beyond, in September 2022.
-The podcast then went on tour in 2023, including live shows in New York City, Philadelphia, London, and Dublin.
-The podcast was put on indefinite hold in July 2023, and Howerton confirmed its end in July 2024.
+The podcast then went on tour in 2023, including live shows in New York City, Philadelphia, London, and Dublin to crowds as large as 9,000 viewers.

+The podcast was put on indefinite hold in July 2023, and Howerton confirmed its end in July 2024, stating that the actors' busy schedules had made filming podcast episodes impractical.